 Training, qualifications & experience

-I am a fully accredited member of the British Association for Counselling and Psychotherapy and am also an accredited member of the Federation of Drug and Alcohol Professionals.
-My clinical approach is deeply rooted in the codes of ethics laid out by these two governing bodies.
+I am an accredited member of the British Association for Counselling and Psychotherapy (BACP) and am also an accredited member of the Federation of Drug and Alcohol Professionals (FDAP).
+My clinical approach is governed by the codes of ethics laid out by these two governing bodies.

-Prior to my career in counselling I worked in alcohol policy and strategy within local government.
-In this role I helped design and commission services delivered by the NHS.
-I trained health providers including GPs in basic evidence-based interventions for harmful drinkers.
+Before my career in counselling, I worked in alcohol policy and strategy within local government.
+In this role, I helped design and commission services delivered by the NHS specifically in the area of addiction.
+I trained health providers, including GPs, in basic evidence-based interventions for hazardous and harmful drinkers.

 My qualifications include an MSc in Addiction Psychology and Counselling (LSBU), diplomas in Cognitive Behavioural Therapy and Hypnotherapy (Greenwich University and LCCH), and a Counselling Certificate Course (Goldsmiths, University of London).

 I attend continuous professional development courses to deepen my practice and expand my skills.
-For example, last year I completed a British Psychological Society-approved Certificate in Clinical Supervision, and more recently I attended a training looking at Enhanced CBT for eating disorders.
+For example, I completed a British Psychological Society-approved Certificate in Clinical Supervision, and more recently I attended a training session looking at Enhanced CBT for eating disorders.

 Accredited register membership